krasimir/stent/docs/machine.md

 );
 ```

-The created machine the following methods:
+The created machine has the following methods:

 * `machine.destroy` - cleans the machine up
 * For every state there is a `is<state name>` method so we can check if the machine is in that state.
 For example, to check if the machine is in a `fetching remote data` state we may call `machine.isFetchingRemoteData()` method.
 The alternative is `machine.state.name === 'fetching remote data'`.